UoooBarry/turtle-soup/README.md

 1. **Auto-Generated Riddles**
    - Uses LLM  to generate riddles (for convenience, though AI-generated riddles are sick).
-   - Focus on gameplay rather than riddle quality.

 2. **AI Dungeon Master**
    - The LLM strictly answers "YES/NO/YES OR NO" to player questions.